BestTimesToVisit.com Logo

 Getting Around Kuwait

-Cost:Metered fares start around 1 KWD, with additional charges per kilometer.
-Expect to pay 3-10 KWD for most city trips.
+Cost:Metered taxis start around 1 KWD, with subsequent charges per kilometer.
+Negotiated fares can vary widely; aim for around 3-5 KWD for short city trips.

-Renting a car offers the most flexibility, especially if you plan to explore beyond Kuwait City or visit multiple sites in a day.
-Major international and local rental agencies are available at the airport and in the city.
+Renting a car offers the ultimate freedom and flexibility, especially if you plan to explore areas outside Kuwait City or visit multiple attractions in a day.
+Major international and local rental companies operate at the airport and in the city.

-Cost:Daily rates can range from 8-20 KWD for a compact car, plus insurance and fuel.
+Cost:Daily rates can range from 8 KWD to 20 KWD for an economy car, plus insurance and fuel.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.